 It’s seriously decadent, but the tart cherries cut through some of that richness for a well-balanced dessert.

 Were you scared for a minute?
-Did you think we weren’t going to include a vegan-friendly pumpkin pie recipe?
+Did you think I wasn’t going to include a vegan-friendly pumpkin pie recipe?

 Don’t worry – we’d never do that to you.

 This vegan pumpkin pie gives the traditional ones a run for their money.
 The coconut cream makes a perfect substitute for sweetened condensed milk and eggs, and the maple syrup (or date honey, depending on which one you use) adds the perfect amount of sweetness.